sovrynn/ecdo/5-TOOLS-DEV/ai/chatgpt/README.md

 # ChatGPT

+## Contents

+- `gen1.py`: Script for accumulating repo content into textual input files for use in making custom GPTs.
+- `prompts.md`: Various ChatGPT ECDO-related prompts.

 ## ChatGPT File uploads [1]

 How many files can I upload at once per GPT?: *"Up to 20 files per GPT for the lifetime of that GPT.
 Keep in mind there are file size restrictions and usage caps per user/org."*